dalemusser/waffle/README.md

 *Note:* WAFFLE is currently in development.
 This note will be taken down when WAFFLE is fully ready to use.
-Bon appé‑tech! 🧇🚀

 ## 🧇 The WAFFLE Manifesto